fjvallarino/monomer/tasks.md

   - Add placeholder text for textField.

 Next
-  - Group fitTextToSize arguments.
+  - multiline seems to request more lines than needed (labeledCheckbox)
+  - Rethink radio argument order.
   - Add filterEvent to container.
-  - Rethink radio argument order.
-  - multiline seems to request more lines than needed (labeledCheckbox)
   - Rethink Click only working for count == 1 (maybe just add clicks to event)
   - Rethink default style for label.
   - Document themes and how widgets use them.